Stories of the victims of the New Zealand mosque attack

-An attack on a New Zealand mosque took the lives of 49 worshippers Friday and left dozens more wounded when a white supremacist opened fire and live-streamed the shootings.
-Here are the stories of the lives lost and those who were wounded.
+An attack on a New Zealand mosque took the lives of 50 worshippers Friday and left dozens more wounded when a white supremacist opened fire and live-streamed the shootings.
+Here are the stories of some of those killed and wounded.

 THE DEAD